elastic/integrations/packages/synthetics/docs/README.md

 # Elastic Synthetics Integration

-This integration sets up required assets for Synthetics to use central management.
+This integration sets up required assets and field definitions for Synthetics to use Fleet.